 Where do your calls come from: This can mean geographic area, which can be particularly helpful if you have multiple locations.
 Or it can mean from which industry or from which marketing effort — and all of this can be tracked.

 Why they called: This is similar to what they called about, but can go deeper.
-For considered purchases, a customer may need to multiple touches to close the deal.
-Are they gathering information, asking follow-up questions or ready to close the deal.
-Some Call Analytics platforms contain notes from previous calls so your rep can quickly understand context as they answer.
+For considered purchases, a customer may need multiple touches to close the deal.
+Are they gathering information, asking follow-up questions, or ready to close the deal.
+Some Call Analytics platforms contain notes from previous calls so your rep can quickly understand the context as they answer.

 So, how do you select a provider?